dlywlotus/nsu_forums/README.md

 ## How to set up

 ### Step 1 Supabase account
-Create a supabase account and create a new project (free)
+Create a supabase account and create a new project (free).

 ### Step 2 Environment variables
-Create a .env file in both client and server dirs and add the following into each file
+Create a .env file in both client and server dirs and add the following into each file.

 #### client/env variables